 “Who’s this?” the Italian asked in clipped English.

 The prospect of two falangs fighting over a dok thong had become a cartoon for the scores of Thais before the nightclub.
 Their laughter horrified Ae, but she remained by the Italian’s side.
 His friends bracketed him.
 It was three against one.
 The love potion's power came on strong and my veins burned with the lava of jealousy.

 The music from CHAO MOTORSAI boomed from the disco and her words ricocheted inside my skull.
 She had chosen this young man.
 Her khun gair was out and I said, “You fucking bitch.”

 While non-fluent in gutter American, she started crying into her hands.
 The Italian realized his trespass into an unexpected relationship and apologized, “There are a hundred women in Pattaya.
 She can go with you.”

 “No, you can have her.”
 I pressed the electric starter and roared out of the parking lot.

 This was not Romeo and Juliette.

-In the morning her brother picked up her clothes.
-I bought him some beer and he explained that his sister was crazy.
-He smiled apologetically and drove away without any explanation.
-Over the next few days I heard the story from a dozen sources.
+In the morning her brother picked up her clothes and drove away without any explanation.
+Over the next few days I heard the stories from a dozen sources.